-Noam Lubell is a Professor in the School of Law, University of Essex, and was Head of the School from January 2014 until January 2017.
+Noam Lubell is a Professor in the School of Law, University of Essex, and is the Director of the Essex Armed Conflict and Crisis Hub.
+He was Head of the Law School from January 2014 until January 2017.
 In past years he was a Lecturer at the Irish Centre for Human Rights, National University of Ireland, Galway; the Co-Director of the International Law Amicus Curiae Clinic at the Concord Research Centre in Israel; and a Visiting Research Fellow at the Harry S. Truman Research Institute for the Advancement of Peace, at the Hebrew University, Jerusalem.
 He holds a Ph.D in Law and an LL.M, as well as a B.A. in Philosophy.
 He has taught courses on international human rights law and the laws of armed conflict in a number of academic institutions, including the University of Essex, the National University of Ireland, the University of Oxford, the Geneva Academy, and as a Visiting Professor at Case Western Reserve University.

 Prof. Lubell holds the Swiss Chair of International Humanitarian Law, at the Geneva Academy of International Humanitarian Law and Human Rights, and is a Research Associate of the Hebrew University's Cyber Security Research Center.
 From 2010 to 2018 he was the Rapporteur of the International Law Association's Committee on the Use of Force.
 During his research leave in 2017-2018, Prof Lubell was a Visiting Scholar at the Johns Hopkins University Applied Physics Laboratory in the US.